Manjellion/PropTech-mobile-app/README.md

 Unlike traditional push notifications, in-app messages are synced to your user’s device locally so that when an analytics event triggers them, they can be displayed instantly.
 An added benefit to in-app messages being locally stored is that, once synced, in-app messages can work even in offline use cases.

 ![image](https://user-images.githubusercontent.com/77361838/211037373-42a764bd-de16-4ae0-8796-ff24eb55e8c3.png)

-Middle Banner – a message that appears as a banner in the middle of the page.